ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 {: .bash}

 Finally, install three more packages that we will be using:
-1. NGLview, a Jupyter widget for molecular visualization.
+1. **NGLview**, a Jupyter widget for molecular visualization.
-2. Pickle, a module providing functions for serialization of python objects (conversion into a byte stream).
-Objects need to be serialized for storage on a hard disk and loading back into python.
+2. **Pickle**, a module providing functions for serialization of Python objects (conversion into a byte stream).
+Objects need to be serialized for storage on a hard disk and loading back into Python.
-3. Seaborn, a Python data visualization library extending a popular matplotlib.
+3. **Seaborn**, a Python data visualization library extending a popular *matplotlib*.
 It provides a high-level interface for drawing, templates for attractive and informative statistical graphics.

 ~~~
 pip install nglview pickle5 seaborn